luyadev/luya/docs/guide/app-module.md

 }
 ```

-## PSR-4 binding with composer
+## PSR-4 binding with Composer

 Sometimes you do not want to use the long namespaces names like `app\modules\mymodule` and create a shortcut to access your files.
-In order to add a shorter *alias* to your namespace you psr-4 bind them in your composer.json file.
+In order to add a shorter *alias* to your namespace you psr-4 bind them in your `composer.json` file.
 To do so open the `composer.json` file and add the *autoload* section (if not exists):

 ```json